xaxiosai/pump-guard-monorepo/server/README.md

-# PumpGuard Server
+# Pump Guard Server

-PumpGuard is a Solana token risk analysis API that scans Pumpfun and Pumpswap tokens to detect potential risks based on holder wallet analysis.
+Pump Guard is a Solana token risk analysis API that scans Pumpfun and Pumpswap tokens to detect potential risks based on holder wallet analysis.

 ## Features